 Health and Inclusion Project

+Our Health & Inclusion Project (HIP) promotes LGBTQ health and wellbeing by amplifying the voices of communities, working in partnership, and providing training.
 We inform and influence others including healthcare, council services and other charities, sharing what we know and highlighting needs and inequalities that exist for LGBTQ communities and individuals.

 Report on LGBTQ+ Communities and the Care Quality Commission – April 2022

-Switchboard was comissioned by Healthwatch Brighton and Hove to engage LGBTQ+ communities in Brighton and Hove and explore their experiences of using health and social care services.
+Switchboard was commissioned by Healthwatch Brighton and Hove to engage LGBTQ+ communities in Brighton and Hove and explore their experiences of using health and social care services.
 We also asked them how existing feedback systems could be improved and what prevents them from feeding back about health and social care to the Care Quality Commission (CQC).
 We held focus groups and 1-1 interviews and have published a report which you can find here.

 Front cover of report.
 The text reads 'Report on LGBTQ+ communities and the care quality comission April 2022'.
 Underneath is a photograph of two masculine-presenting people holding hands and walking.
 On the right is a rainbow.